-- Development of a medium-term strategy (spanning five to ten years) for the release of immovable property not required for municipal purposes, with the objective of stimulating economic activity, economic investment and growth, job creation, and opportunities for the development of social asset infrastructure to promote social cohesion; and - The strategic acquisition and holding (land-banking) of new immovable property assets to ensure the availability of immovable property to support the City's future economic and social objectives.
+- Development of a medium-term strategy (spanning five to ten years) for the release of immovable property not required for municipal purposes, with the objective of stimulating economic activity, economic investment and growth, job creation, and opportunities for the development of social asset infrastructure to promote social cohesion - The strategic acquisition and holding (land-banking) of new immovable property assets to ensure the availability of immovable property to support the City's future economic and social objectives

-OBJECTIVE 1.6: Maximise the use of available funding and programmes for training and skills development
+Maximise the use of available funding and programmes for training and skills development

-Programme 1.6(a): Sectoral education and training authority (SETA) and EPWP funding used to train apprentices and create other external training opportunities.
+Sectoral education and training authority (SETA) and EPWP funding used to train apprentices and create other external training opportunities.
 Training of apprentices for vacant posts in the administration and the City.

 The City will roll out an apprenticeship programme to the Water and Sanitation, Electricity, Stormwater, Solid Waste Management, and Roads departments.
-These apprentices will meet the demand side of the labour market, using the training the City provides either to become skilled technicians employed by government, or to move into the private sector as young people with new qualifications.

-This objective is aimed at leveraging the City's resources (human and financial), the City's partnerships and all available external funding sources to provide training and development opportunities for currently unemployed youth - school leavers, current students and graduates.
+These apprentices will meet the demand side of the labour market, using the training the City provides either to become skilled technicians employed by government, or to move into the private sector as young people with new qualifications.36 funding sources to provide training and development opportunities for currently unemployed youth - school leavers, current students and graduates.
 In addition to this skills base, the City has multiple current partnerships that would see the above opportunities succeed, including the four major tertiary academic institutions (together forming CHEC), Province, the Cape Town Regional Chamber of Commerce, the Tertiary School in Business Administration and the SETAs.